vasily-kartashov/vasily-kartashov.github.io/_posts/2017-05-09-result-set-processor.md

 ```

-First solution although idiomatic is also tedious and can blow up for more complex use cases.
-The second one has body of literature dedicated to it, which is never a good sign.
+This second solution also has its downsides and can lead to N+1 query problems.

-The rest of the exposition is in PHP.
-Bear with me.
+In this article, the author presents a way to address this dilemma in PHP by using the concept of processing contexts.
+The basic idea is to define a `ProcessingContext` class that keeps track of a set of records and provides methods for manipulating and extracting those records.

-The job of processing result sets is actually an interesting domain.
-The underlying data structure is a set of records.
+The job of processing result sets is a fascinating area to explore.
+The core data structure is a set of records:

 ```
 abstract class ProcessingContext